J O M A T T I S O N

 Bachelor of Fine Arts, La.
 Tech University, 1977

 Since her grade-school days of winning art contests, Jo Mattison’s first love has been painting.
 Growing up in Louisiana, Jo’s earliest exposure to art was watching her mother and grandmother draw.
 Her aunt was an accomplished artist that inspired her as well.
-She had a natural talent that was recognized and encouraged by family and teachers.
-Early on, Mattison drew and painted the beauty of the world around her.
 She wasn’t exposed to books about art and didn’t visit a museum until college.
+Mattison had a natural talent that was recognized and encouraged by family and teachers.
+Early on, she drew and painted the beauty of the country side around her.

 Studying art beginning at Louisiana State University, Jo was excited to delve into sculpture, ceramics, figure drawing and oil painting.
 After earning her BFA, Mattison explored the fields of interior design and decorative arts but ultimately came back to painting canvases.
 From her experience doing frescoes on walls, Mattison discovered she prefers working with the blade of a trowel instead of with brushes.
 She loves working with eco-friendly water based media now more than with oils.
 Jo mixes acrylic tints into plasters to get texture on her large pieces and then layers in the composition.
 Mattison turns out vibrant, luminous works inspired by Mark Rothko, Hans Hofmann, Clyfford Still, Helen Frankenthaler and other abstract expressionists.